IcyEndymion004/Inventory-Shards/README.md

 I may update if needed and add new stuff
 If You have any Other Questions Dm me on discord at S3S4#0662

-# Private Version

-(i do have a private version of it fully recoded and shit that has a UI and cooldown and perms but that is a plugin i would sell for the right price To Buy dm IcyEndymion004#3547 On Discord)

 # To Those who said i stole this with out the perm of sinkerz